e0ipso/e0ipso.github.io/_posts/2020-04-09-free-software-alternatives-matomo.md

 ---
 title: Free Software alternatives (I) - Matomo (Google Analytics)
 categories:
   - open-source
 tags:
- - Open Source
+  - Free Software
   - Free Software alternatives
 image: /assets/images/2020/free.jpg
 ---
 This is the first video of the series on Free Software alternatives to popular services that business often use.